KZN tipped to take over from Gauteng as SA's next Covid-19 epicentre

 "Of those admitted, 265 patients were in ICU with 139 needing to be placed on a ventilator.
 Other patients were admitted to high care wards," he said.

-The Premier once again urged residents to continue in the fight against the pandemic.
+The premier once again urged residents to continue the fight against the pandemic.

 "There are no police officers; or government officials that can enforce the change in behaviour at home and at an individual level.
 Our defence weapons are our face masks, social distancing and regular washing of hands.
 Remember that there is no vaccine.
 The price to pay for not adhering to the protocols is too high; it is in our hands to save ourselves and those we love from this deadly pandemic," he said.